sergioabreu-g/collision-sound/README.md

 also has a SoundMaterial component.
 - `Always Play Default Event`: if set to true, this SoundCollider will always play its default event ignoring the events defined for specific material interactions.
+- `Mute Other Default Events`: when this GameObject collides with another SoundCollider, it will force it NOT to play its default event.
+Specific interaction events will still be played.
 - `Y Axis Is Forward 2D`: ONLY FOR 2D COLLIDERS.
 If set to true, Y axis will be treated as forward/backward when positioning the sounds in 3D instead of up/down.